 Involved in the summit were presenters from a variety of organizations including Willow Cree Health, Canadian Roots Exchange, and OUTSaskatoon.
 Students also had the opportunity to hear from and work with an elder, a pet therapist, and a music therapist.
 Entertainment was provided by the Stobart Jiggers.

-Thank you to Stobart Community School for all of the hard work that was put into the wellness summit.
+Thank you to CIF for funding the youth wellness summit, and thank you to Stobart Community School for all of the hard work that was put into the day.
 The planning committee, consisting of both students and staff, met and organized for many months to make this summit possible, and LDSCR loved being a part of it!